Weeks or months before visiting a new city, the vacation begins.

 Flore in Silverlake is an entertaining place to people watch.
 Hipsters abound with their look that seems to say, “It took me an hour to look like I just rolled out of bed.”

-Actually, I think it would be great if Native Foods opened a location at Disneyland like Babycakes has done at Disneyworld.
-Native Foods has the kind of All-American food that I think would appeal to park guests and would be a wonderful option for vegans, vegetarians, and people who love delicious food.
+Actually, I think it would be great if Native Foods opened a location at Disneyland like Erin McKenna Bakery has done at Disney World.
+Native Foods has the kind of All-American food that I think would appeal to park guests.
+And it would be a wonderful option for vegans, vegetarians, and people who love delicious food.

 But Tony’s, with its casual atmosphere – no waiting outside for a table – easygoing staff, sliders, loads of vegan sausages with a separate grill for their vegan items, freshly made potato chips and frizzled onions, and an excellent beer menu won me over.

-They have lots of board games, a pool table, and darts, of course, and it’s an easy place to kick back with friends.
+They have lots of board games, a pool table, and darts.
+It’s an easy place to kick back with friends.

 Visiting Audrey Robles, the owner, is like shopping with a girlfriend.
 She has a great sense of what would look good on anyone’s particular body type, and she knows her clothes well.

-She orders only small amounts of each style, and so wearing it, you feel you’ve gotten something really unique.
+She orders only small amounts of each style.
+So wearing it, you feel you’ve gotten something really unique.
 I’ve bought jeans from her a few times, and she was able to tell me how they would wash, if they would shrink, or if they would stretch.

 Best of all, she has such a sense of fun about clothes.
 Her clothes are playful, sexy, and incredibly wearable.

-Finally, I had to swing by the two-level Whole Foods in Pasadena to buy items that are harder to find outside of a big city, enjoy a stroll around Old Town, and stop by Alternative Outfitters to check out their shoes, handbags, and more.
+Finally, I had to swing by the two-level Whole Foods in Pasadena to buy items that are harder to find outside of a big city, and enjoy a stroll around Old Town.

 And then after many amazing meals, trails hiked, and joyful visits with friends, my LA visit came to a close.